 Step 12: Final Site Inspection and Walk-Through – A final walk-through will be completed with the contract signer along with a post-scan using “Matterport.”

-These front line workers are serving our community, so we are stepping up to serve them and help keep them healthy.
-We are donating disinfection application services to local fire and police departments as a preventative response measure to the rising threat of the COVID-19 Coronavirus.
+These front-line workers are serving our community, so we are stepping up to serve them and help keep them healthy.
+We’re working with to local fire and police departments as a preventative response measure to the rising threat of the COVID-19 coronavirus.